Amidst Taliban takeover, climate change could drive conflict | DW | 30.08.2021

 "Obviously, the ability of the international community to do that now is reliant on decisions that the Taliban government takes — are they going to create the conditions in which people can eat?"

-An Afghan refugee washes her clothes at a camp for internally displaced people.
+An Afghan refugee washes her clothes at a camp for internally displaced persons (IDPs).
 Climate change is expected to increase the number of IDPs

 Creating those conditions will require the Taliban to address climate change in the long term, according to Brown.